kubeflow/kfp-tekton/scripts/deploy/iks/README.md

 `--config-file="/path/config-file"`*

 1. Deploy cluster with cluster-name and vpc-name provided.

+    a) Without kubeflow.
     ```shell
     ./deploy-ibm-vpc.sh --cluster-name="my-cluster" --vpc-name="my-vpc"
-    Please note the config file name, "my-vpc-my-cluster-cluster-config.sh", it can be used to perform maintenance tasks.
+    Please note the config file name, "~/.iks/my-vpc-my-cluster-cluster-config.sh", it can be used to perform maintenance
-    ... (wait for finish.)
+    tasks. ... (wait for finish.)
     kubectl get nodes
+    ```
+    b) With kubeflow
+    ```shell
+   ./deploy-ibm-vpc.sh --cluster-name="my-cluster" --vpc-name="my-vpc" --deploy-kubeflow=true
     kubectl -n kubeflow get pods
     ```

 2. Delete a cluster, that was previously started.

    ```shell